Carlosmape/carlosmape.github.io/index.md

 ## Computer Engineer
 Hello and welcome!
 I am Carlos Martín, a highly skilled and passionated Tech Lead-Developer specialized in IT, Transportation and Defense.
 I am excited to present my portfolio, showcasing my expertise and how I can bring value to your organization.

-I have developed a wide range of technical and soft skills I find essential for a Tech Lead-Developer.
-In one hand, my [technical skills](/hard-skills/index.md) include proficiency in C/C++, Python, C# among others.
-In the other hand, my [soft skills](/soft-skills/index.md) encompass exceptional communication abilities, a collaborative approach to teamwork, and a proactive mindset.
-Enabling me to excel in dynamic work environments where problem-solving is paramount.
+I have developed a wide range of technical and soft skills I find essential for a **Tech Lead-Developer**.
+In one hand, my [technical skills](/hard-skills) include proficiency in **C/C++, Python, C#** among others.
+In the other hand, my [soft skills](/soft-skills) encompass exceptional **communication abilities**, a **collaborative** approach to teamwork, and a **proactive** mindset.
+Enabling me to excel in dynamic work environments where **problem-solving** is paramount.

 I have a proven track record of delivering exceptional results.
-Notable achievements include **TODO:[mention specific projects or initiatives where you made a significant impact]**.
+Notable achievements include being the **creator of a Data Warehouse** at my current job, **training and mentoring** junior colleagues, and **setting up my personal laptop from scratch using Arch Linux**.
 Through my contributions, I consistently drive innovation, streamline processes, and achieve measurable outcomes.

 I am confident that my experience, skills, and passion make me an excellent fit for a Teach Lead-Developer role.
 I look forward to discussing how my contributions can support your team's goals and objectives.